penberg/fjord/README.md

 ## Want to help?

 Want to help?
 Fork the GitHub repository and send a pull request!

-There's plenty of things two work on:

-* ANTLR grammar
-* Abstract Syntax Tree (AST)
-* Type inference
-* JIT compilation
-* AOT compiler
-* Core F# APIs
+Things to work on can be found on Fjord's [Trello board].

 For questions and comments, drop me a line on [Twitter] or send me email at penberg@iki.fi.